 In this clause a reporting criterion corresponds to either one event (in the case of event based reporting), or one periodic reporting criterion (in case of periodic reporting), or one no reporting criterion (in case of no reporting).
 For event based reporting, each instance of event, with the same or different event identities, is counted as separate reporting criterion in table 8.2.2-1.

 The UE shall be able to support in parallel per category up to Ecat reporting criteria according to table 8.2.2-1.
-If the UE is not configured with SCell carrier frequency, for the measurement categories belonging to measurements on: E-UTRA intra-frequency cells, E-UTRA inter-frequency cells, and inter-RAT per supported RAT, the UE need not support more than 26 reporting criteria in total.
-If the UE is configured with SCell carrier frequency, for the measurement categories belonging to measurements on: E-UTRA intra-frequency cells, E-UTRA inter-frequency cells, and inter-RAT per supported RAT, the UE need not support more than 35 reporting criteria in total.
+For the measurement categories belonging to measurements on: E-UTRA intra-frequency cells, E-UTRA inter-frequency cells, and inter-RAT per supported RAT, the UE need not support more than the total number of reporting criteria as follows:

+26 reporting criteria in total if the UE is not configured with any SCell carrier frequency,

+35 reporting criteria in total if the UE is configured with one SCell carrier frequency and

+44 reporting criteria in total if the UE is configured with two SCell carrier frequencies.